gbertuzzi05/BERTLINUX/README.md

-# HOW TO USE (VM with VirtualBox)
+# # HOW TO USE

+# VM with VirtualBox
--Download and extract the .vdi from releases page (are required 32GB of space)
+-Download and extract the .vdi from releases page (32GB of space are required)

 -Create a VM vith virtualbox [type: linux/other-linux(64-bit) , RAM minimum 512 MB and cpu from 1 to max]